XizoB/CIQL/README.md

 ## CIQL Evaluation
 - Recovering environment rewards.
-Reward function recovered by CIQL-A aligns more closely with human intent.
+&nbsp;&nbsp;Reward function recovered by CIQL-A aligns more closely with human intent.
-Evaluation and penalization of noise in the data are more aligned with human intentions compared to strategies trained with simple noise filtering.
+&nbsp;&nbsp;Evaluation and penalization of noise in the data are more aligned with human intentions compared to strategies trained with simple &nbsp;&nbsp;noise filtering.

 <div align=center>
 <img src="https://github.com/XizoB/CIQL/blob/main/Confidence-based-IQ-Learn/results/CIQL%20Evaluation.png" width="800" height="250">
 </div>

 - Performance of CIQLs and IQ-Learns
-IQ-Learn: success rate of the task is very low;
+&nbsp;&nbsp;IQ-Learn: success rate of the task is very low;
-IQ-Learn(filter): there are multiple cases where the robotic arm flies directly in a messy manner;
+&nbsp;&nbsp;IQ-Learn(filter): there are multiple cases where the robotic arm flies directly in a messy manner;
-CIQL-Expert: the decision time is long and the grasping is not decisive enough;
+&nbsp;&nbsp;CIQL-Expert: the decision time is long and the grasping is not decisive enough;
-CIQL-Agent: the decision time is short and the grasping is decisive.
+&nbsp;&nbsp;CIQL-Agent: the decision time is short and the grasping is decisive.
 <div align=center>
 <img src="https://github.com/XizoB/CIQL/blob/main/Confidence-based-IQ-Learn/results/IQ-Learn%20.gif" width="350" height="300"> <img src="https://github.com/XizoB/CIQL/blob/main/Confidence-based-IQ-Learn/results/IQ-Learn(filter)%20.gif" width="350" height="300">